balena-io-modules/jellyschema/docs/MAINTAINER.md

-## Hello and welcome to CDSL, maintainer !
+## Hello and welcome to JellySchema, maintainer !

 This talks about how to run this project locally and how to make changes to it.